informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 ### Variables

-- *currentHeight*: initially *trustedHeader.Height*
 - *nextHeight*: initially *targetHeight*
   > *nextHeight* should be thought of the "height of the next header we need
   > to download and verify"
-- *untrustedStore*: stores light blocks that have been downloaded and that failed verification, but may still be OK.
-Initially empty
-- *Error*: error information.
-Initially nil.

 - *headerToVerify*: a light block.
 Initially nil
-  **TODO:** decide whether passing of information should be done via shared variables
-  > used to hand the header to bisection.
-Might be a parameter
-  > currently written by IO (or copied if a candidate is already
-  > in *untrustedStore*

 ### Auxiliary Functions